jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 With these changes in place, the `CacheManager` class now automatically loads any `CacheValue__mdt` records for each cache.

-## 7. Scope-Creep Part 3: Adding Some Handy Methods for Bulk Operations
+### 7. Scope-Creep Part 3: Adding Some Handy Methods for Bulk Operations

 At this point, we have a pretty powerful caching system, and we certainly could leave things as-is.
-But I want to provide some additional methods to help Apex developers - by adding in some additional methods to the `Cacheable` interface that support bulk operations, Apex developers can more easily leverage the cache management system
+But I want to provide some additional methods to help Apex developers - by adding in some additional methods to the `Cacheable` interface that support bulk operations, Apex developers can more easily leverage the cache management system.
+We'll add 8 new methods to our `Cacheable` interface:
-TODO discuss adding new methods to `Cacheable` interface to provide Apex developers more control of the caching system

 1. `Map<String, Boolean> contains(Set<String> keys)` - for the specified keys, a `Map<String, Boolean>` is returned that indicates if each of the specified keys is included in the cache
 2. `Boolean containsAll(Set<String> keys)` - for the specified keys, indicates if all of the keys are included in the cache (`true`).
 If 1 or more key is not found in the cache, this method returns `false`